My TTL CPU

 - AEC is meant for tri-stating the various busses.
 Not used here.

-- NMI, IRQ: To keep the design simple, I don't use these signals.
-But to be honest, I also had no idea (yet) how to implement them in this design.
+- NMI, IRQ: Not used here.
+And to be honest, I also had no idea (yet) how to implement them in this design.

 - RDY, RESET will be used, see later.